whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Reverse-Password.md

 These series of posts starting with the prefix "SLAE64 - Assignment" will be created in order to fulfill the requirements of the SLAE64 certification.
 Today we are going to have a close look at Linux Reverse Shells with password protection.

 A Reverse shell is a form of malware which grants remote access to a system through a shell.
 However, it differentiates from its peer the Bind Shell, arranging a specific connection on a trivial address, instead of binding the compromise device into a certain port.
-Furthermore, after the connection is established, a shell is executed, granting interaction to the attacker
+Furthermore, after the connection is established, a shell is executed, granting interaction to the attacker.

 The first assignment from the seven is divided in two sections: